 If you are on benefits it is difficult to hide where your income comes from – however it is still important that you don’t help the authorities by giving Sheriff Officers or creditors any information.
 Finding you, getting a summary warrant and going through the process of taking money off your benefits can take a long time.
 Remember that the longer they take to find you, the better off you will be.

-Once the Council has obtained a summary warrant, they have the power to take deductions for Council Tax debts from Income Support, Job Seekers Allowance, Employment and Support Allowance, Pension Credit.
-The amount they can take is limited to £3.25 per week (as at December 2009 – it is usually increased slightly each April).
+Once the Council has obtained a summary warrant, they have the power to take deductions for Council Tax arrears from Universal Credit, Income Support, Job Seekers Allowance, Employment and Support Allowance, Pension Credit.
+The amount they can take is limited to £3.75 per week (as at 2nd March 2020 – it is sometimes increased slightly each April).
 Deductions cannot be made from other benefits for Council Tax debts.

 BANK ACCOUNT SECURITY – PROTECT YOUR ASSETS